 In most scenarios where media is being streamed, unicast is preferred to multicast.
 Multicast traffic is subject to packet loss that can cripple media quality, and unicast traffic can operate at higher data rates.
-Meraki APs will automatically perform a multicast-to-unicast packet conversion using the IGMP protocol, ensuring high quality video transmission to a large number of clients.
+Meraki APs will automatically perform a multicast-to-unicast packet conversion, ensuring high quality video transmission to a large number of clients.
 This can be especially valuable in instances such as classrooms, where multiple students may be watching high-definition video as part a classroom learning experience.

 Multicast-unicast conversion is enabled on all Meraki APs by default.
 If you would like to disable Multicast-unicast conversion, navigate to Network-wide > General > Wireless Multicast to Unicast Conversion, select Disable Multicast to Unicast Conversion and save changes.